2003scape/rscsundae/doc/whydec2001.md

   Wilderness and as a very rare drop from certain monsters.
   Chaos-Runes are much more common but still quite rare.
-  Most RS Classic players believe this system was more balanced, since the fully accurate damage at higher levels is more limited.
+  Most RS Classic players believe this system was more balanced, since the fully accurate damage at higher levels was more limited.
-- Prayer is fully complete.
+- Prayer was fully complete.

 ### Other